 Effective in fiscal year 1987 the Primary Care Block Grant was repealed by the Health Services Amendment Act of 1985 (P.L.
 99-80) enacted April 26, 1986.

-The 1994 amendments provided that up to 25 percent of leveraging incentive funds may be set aside for the Residential Energy Assistance Challenge (REACH) program, which was funded for the first time in fiscal year 1996.
+The 1994 amendments provided that up to 25 percent of leveraging incentive funds may be set aside for the Residiential Energy Assistance Challenge (REACH) program.